 The WLPPR requires a licensee to meet regeneration requirements within the time frame specified in its WLP.
-In this case, the stocking standards required to meet regeneration requirements must be met within seven years after harvesting, unless otherwise approved by the minister.
-Auditors found that the previous licensee did not meet stocking requirements within the required timeframe for both cutblocks sampled.
-Prior to the audit, Rojo recognized the regeneration challenges, surveyed the cutblocks to identify stocking deficiencies and plans to fix them.
+In this case, the stocking requirements specified in the WLP must be met within seven years after harvesting.
+Auditors found that, due to forest health, aridity and browse challenges, the licensee did not establish the required number and species of trees within the required timeframe for all three cutblocks.